AET-DevOps25/team-devoops/docs/devlog/devlog_01.md

 ## 📋 - Problem Statement

-We next worked on the problem statement, with @James creating a first draft that was later reviewed and expanded upon by @Ananstasiia and @Enrico.
+We next worked on the problem statement, with @James creating a first draft that was later refined and expanded upon by @Ananstasiia and @Enrico.

 A pull request with everyone's contributions was submitted and approved by all team members on 2025-05-08.